Free cookie consent management tool by TermsFeed Policy Generator

 26. Accepting any type of gifts, invitations, favours or other forms of compensation from customers or suppliers is considered a breach of professional ethics, unless they are mere courtesy gifts of token value.

-27. It is forbidden for any employee to make payments or offer unjustified gifts or benefits, which could be considered improper, disproportionate or illegal in accordance with regulations, to any person or entity, public or private.
-Initiatives in the context of social action (donations, specific contributions and/or sponsorships) must comply with the guidelines set out in Social Action procedure PR00-AD-06 Social Action.
-Any doubts regarding this policy should be addressed to our ethics channel.
+27. It is forbidden for any employee to make payments or offer unjustified gifts or benefits, which could be considered improper, disproportionate or illegal in accordance with the regulations, to any person or entity, public or private.
+Corporate gifts, previously authorized by the designated personnel, may be given to promote the image of the TIRME brand.
+In no case may gifts exceed 200 euros.
+In the case of civil servants, gifts, travel and entertainment of any amount are prohibited.
+Initiatives in the context of social action (donations, specific contributions and/or sponsorships) must comply with the guidelines established in procedure PR00-AD-06 Social Action.
+In case of doubts regarding this policy, consultation shall be made through the ethics channel.

-34. All members of the company are required to report any suspicion or evidence of a crime committed by fellow workers or third person and also to comply with this code.
-To this end, a direct and confidential channel has been set up with the Compliance Officer via the email address at canaletico@tirme.com, which has been activated for this purpose.
+33. All members of the company are required to report any suspicion or evidence of a crime committed by fellow workers or third person and also to comply with this code.
+To this end, a direct and confidential channel has been set up with the Compliance Officer via a direct link available on the TIRME website and the intranet, managed in accordance with regulation N014 Ethical Channel Management

 Matters to be reported via the Ethics Channel